MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/radiomenuflyoutitem_arecheckstatesenabledproperty.md

 ## -description

-Identifies the [AreCheckStatesEnabled](radiomenuflyoutitem_arecheckstatesenabled.md) dependency property.
+Identifies the AreCheckStatesEnabled dependency property.
-Represents whether the [MenuFlyoutSubItem](menuflyoutsubitem.md) has RadioMenuFlyoutItems as children. **(Not supported.)**

 **This documentation applies to WinUI 2 for UWP** (for [WinUI](/windows/apps/winui/winui3/) in the [Windows App SDK](/windows/apps/windows-app-sdk/), see the **[Windows App SDK namespaces](/windows/windows-app-sdk/api/winrt/)**).

 ## -property-value

-The identifier for the [AreCheckStatesEnabled](radiomenuflyoutitem_arecheckstatesenabled.md) dependency property.
+The identifier for the AreCheckStatesEnabled dependency property. **(Not supported.)**

 ## -remarks

+Represents whether the MenuFlyoutSubItem has RadioMenuFlyoutItems as children.

 This property should only be used in conjunction with a MenuFlyoutSubItem that has the `RadioMenuFlyoutSubItemStyle` applied to it.
 Since the `RadioMenuFlyoutSubItemStyle` automatically sets this property to true, this property will not need to be set manually.

 When using [RadioMenuFlyoutItem](radiomenuflyoutitem.md) objects as children of a MenuFlyoutSubItem, you should set the MenuFlyoutSubItem style to `RadioMenuFlyoutSubItemStyle`.
 This will set `AreCheckStatesEnabled` to true and ensure that when any of its child RadioMenuFlyoutItems are selected, the MenuFlyoutSubItem will also display a visual check indicator.